 It reminds me very much of Ive’s (and his hero Dieter Rams’) hardware design.
 Purely in terms of complementary aesthetics, the iPhone is the best Windows Phone device in existence.
 But I digress.

 Our industry isn’t young anymore, but it’s still full of fear about whether so-called non-technical people will be able to use its products.
 I think we’ve been trying to get to less adorned, more information-centric interfaces for quite some time, but we’re still making the same tired old arguments from the golden age of human-computer interaction, about how humans need faux three-dimensional cues about the affordances of on-screen objects.
 Buttons apparently have to look “pushable”, or no-one will push them.

 The reality is more nuanced.
 Our tastes, and capabilities, have moved a bit beyond screamingly-obvious knobs and dials.
 We don’t need drop-shadows to encourage us to poke at something.
 All we need is an invitation, in the form of icons or labels or animations which imply functionality, and a consistency of presentation which allows us to make a good guess about what we can interact with.

-Modern software interfaces are already loaded with abstract presentations that aren’t presented skeuomorphically.
+Modern software interfaces are already loaded with abstract interfaces that aren’t presented skeuomorphically.
 We pinch to zoom into photos, and we swipe to move between horizontally-tiled pages of data.
 We tap and hold to display contextual menus, and we’re accustomed to layouts reflowing when we rotate the device.

 Children don’t seem to be having problems grasping those concepts, even if Jakob Neilsen thinks they should.
 They’re not confused by interactive data-surfaces; they’re frustrated when actual, printed content in the physical world doesn’t respond the way they now expect it to.